nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The activity diagram below summarises the action when the patient `DeleteCommand` is executed.

 <img src="images/patient/DeletePatientActivityDiagram.png" width="550" />

+Given below is an sequence diagram that illustrates the **Deleting a Patient** mechanism behaves at every step.

 <img src="images/patient/DeletePatientSequenceDiagram.png" width="550" />

 #### Clearing Patients